Profile

 4. 4

-Roll the dough into a cylinder, gently stretch it, then cut into five pieces and stack them up.
+Roll the layered dough into a log, stretch it out slightly, then cut into five pieces and stack them up.

 5. 5

-Spread out the pieces in a greased baking tray and bake in the oven for about 30 minutes.
+Spread the pieces out in a greased baking tray and bake for about 30 minutes.

 6. 6